pts/ptssh/README.txt

 server the server hostkey, server connection information (hostname, port, username) and server X11 forwarding config.
 The easiest way to create a config file is importing from ssh(1), e.g. `./ptssh import myserver1' and `./ptssh import myuser@myserver2'.
-It possible to import multiple times if the user identity (private key) is the same; in this case subsequent imported server specifications will be appended to the config file ~/.ptssh.
+It's possible to import multiple times if the user identity (private key) is the same; in this case subsequent imported server specifications will be appended to the config file ~/.ptssh.
 A sample config file is also provided in the file